rsyncOSX/birdsofprey/content/about.md

 # Important

 Although I am not an avian expert, my experience observing the Hen harrier has provided me with some deeper understanding of the species.
 While much of my knowledge is derived from reading literature and research, my personal observations by photo have been particularly valuable.
 Over the past four to five years, I have dedicated myself to photographing birds, which has enhanced my knowledge and appreciation of these magnificent creatures.
-But, I am still a novice regarding knowlegde about birds and birding.

 Observing the Hen harrier has been an immensely rewarding and intellectually stimulating experience.
+But, I am still a **novice** regarding knowlegde about birds and birding.

 # Birds of prey